Harry: We have to go there, now.

 When we got back down the mountain to the ticket center, we planned to take the local bus back to the main bus station to get back to Salzburg.
 So, we waited for it… and waited… and waited some more (it just wasn’t our day with buses).
 Eventually, we ended up waiting with another American couple and their daughter.
 We got to talking, and they told us that they were staying in the town down below (Berchtesgaden) and that the city was having a huge festival.
 There were planning to head there next (if we ever got off this mountain), and we decided we might as well check it out, too.
 Around that time, a taxi (nonexistent up there) was dropping someone off.
 My husband chased it down--literally--and all 5 of us piled in.

 Nothing could have prepared me for what we found in Berchtesgaden.
 It was like something out of a movie, only better.
 The entire town was one giant party.
 They were celebrating the 200th year of belonging to Bavaria; there were food tents, beer tents, bands, and handicrafts on display.
 Women paraded through the streets in their traditional best, and men marched with their instruments all dressed to the nines in their lederhosen.
 The Germans certainly know how to party.
-With our new American friends, we ate bratwurst and the best apple strudel of my life, drank liters of wheat beer, paraded through the streets with the locals, and made some new local friends.
+With our new American friends, we ate bratwurst and the best apple strudel of my life, drank liters of wheat beer, paraded through the streets with the locals, and made some new German friends.
 We also managed to miraculously get a bus back to Salzburg without any trouble when we were done—mission accomplished!

 The other unexpected event we came upon during that trip was the Festival of Lights in Berlin.
 It occurs in October, and for several nights, they light up all of the famous city buildings, lanes, and monuments with colored lights.
 The atmosphere was electric (no pun intended).
 The city's major streets and squares were closed to traffic, and everyone was out strolling and taking in the sites.
 The beautiful changing colored lights on the famous monuments—especially the Brandenburg Gate—created a photographer’s dreamscape.
 We wandered from one sight to the next, taking it all in, and just enjoying being out and about with the people of the city and their famous landmarks.
 It was a great, unexpected way to cap off an amazing trip.